Ricette di Sicilia

 - 1

-Stir the flour into two small glasses’ worth of milk, mixing steadily with a wooden spoon.
+Mix the flour into two glasses of milk, stirring regularly with a wooden spoon.

 - 2

-Dissolve the fresh yeast in two tablespoons of warm milk, then add it to the mixture with a pinch of salt.
+Dissolve the fresh yeast in two tablespoons of warm milk and add it to the mixture along with a pinch of salt.

 - 3

-Cover the bowl with a cloth napkin and leave the dough to rest for about an hour.
+Cover with a tea towel and leave the dough to rest for an hour.

 - 4